benweidig/dockerfiles/armhf/nginx/README.md

 ## Todo

-Move the build args for nginx configuration to an entrypoint-script with environment variables for niceer configuration of existing containers
+Move the build args for nginx configuration to an entrypoint-script with environment variables for nicer configuration of existing containers